jreisinger/dotfiles/README.md

-# My Linux/Unix workshop configuration

-My personal configuration files and tools (see `bin` directory).
+My Linux/Unix workshop configuration and tools (see `bin` directory).

-## Installation

 (1) Install packages (remove `#` to include optional but recommended packages)